isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 **View Options for the Outline View panel**

-You can choose to see the following if the element has them:
+Using the View Options dropdown, you can choose to see the following, if the element has them:

  -  **Show ID**: Shows the id of the element.
  -  **Show Attribute**: Shows the attribute along with its value.
  -  **Show Text**: Shows the text.
 If the text is longer than 20 characters, then an ellipsis is displayed.